elliottsj/elliottsj.com/_posts/2014-01-19-public-key-authentication-on-cdf.md

 #### Copy your public key onto CDF.

-Your public key is by defailt stored in the file `~/.ssh/id_rsa.pub`.
+Your public key is by default stored in the file `~/.ssh/id_rsa.pub`.
 We need to copy the contents of this file into a file on CDF, `~/.ssh/authorized_keys` so that CDF knows that your key pair is allowed to log into your CDF account.

 ```bash
 cat ~/.ssh/id_rsa.pub | ssh g3spence@cdf.toronto.edu "cat >> ~/.ssh/authorized_keys"